Orange-OpenSource/hurl/docs/hurl-file.md

 ## Character Encoding

-Hurl file should be encoded in UTF-8, without byte order mark to the beginning (while Hurl ignores the presence of a byte order mark rather than treating it as an error)
+Hurl file should be encoded in UTF-8, without a byte order mark at the beginning (while Hurl ignores the presence of a byte order mark rather than treating it as an error)

 ## File Extension